MadPatrick/somfy/README.md

 git pull
 ```

 In the Domoticz UI, navigate to the Hardware page.
-In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".
+<br />In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".
+<br />Add the hardware to your Domoticz system and fill in the required fields

 |Field          | Input         |
 | :------------ | :------------ |
 |Username | Your login name for your Somfy account|